Parkside Community College

 Learning Outcomes:

-By the end of the first term you will have learned how to
+By the end of the rest of the one-year course you will have covered the following topics:

 - take a taxi